Hazel Woods Preschool Philosophy and Daily Rhythms

 Education should address the whole child, as a threefold being in the realms of thinking, feeling and willing, as well as spirit, soul and body.
 Acknowledging the whole child stimulates the full spectrum of their being.

 We nurture healthy emotional, physical and social development through experiential and play-based learning.
 By utilizing a broad range of play, physical activity, problem solving, cooperative play, handwork, artistic movement, yoga, and dance we guide their bodies, minds and spirits to become fully integrated.

 We also utilize Steiner’s philosophy that children pass through distinct developmental stages at which time specific forces are at work as their capacities develop.
-Through mixd-age group integration children learn and develop through peer play allowing each of these developmental stages to fully unfold.
+Through mixed-age group integration children learn and develop through peer play, allowing each of these developmental stages to fully unfold.